Q: How do I find my favorite Adirondack and Waist Watcher products?

 Q: Where does your Adirondack Spring Water come from?

-A: The spring water that is used for our Bottled Spring Water comes from a spring located in the foothills of the Catskill Mountains in Upstate New York.
+A: The spring water that is used for our Bottled Spring Water comes from Pristine Mountain Spring, a spring located in the heart of Vermont.
 This source is approved by the New York State Department of Health and is continuously subjected to a rigorous testing schedule to assure our customers of the consistent purity of water.
-The spring water is transported to our facility were it goes through micron filtration and ozonation.
+The spring water is transported to our facility where it goes through micron filtration and ozonation.

 Q: Do all soft drinks contain caffeine?